 Just recently, Gumilang confirmed that the Regent of Central Aceh, a province in Indonesia, “is ready to be the host province whenever the state is ready to do research on cannabis.”

-Cannabis has historically been used since the 16th century in the province for medical, spiritual, and cooking purposes.
+People in the province have used cannabis historically since the 16th century for medical, spiritual, and cooking purposes.

 Both Narayana’s and Gumilang’s hope is not that far; to start medical cannabis research soon, and for the public to see cannabis as an asset that could be beneficial for the country medically, culturally, spiritually, and economically.